KurohaneNioko/BLADE/README.md

 + KL divergence for sampling codes for prompt.
 + multi process implementation for Generator, Evaluator, CodesDatabase.
 + logging integrated.
 Evaluated results in `./data/{timestamp}-{exp_name}/results.log`.
-+ score and signature aggrgation.
++ score and signature aggregation.
 + add brute-force extraction to get codes from response as fallback for regex failure.
 It requires qualified LLMs.